makersacademy/airport_challenge/user_stories.md

 ## Edge Cases
-- planes can only take off from airports they are in
+- planes can only take off from airports they are in (done)
 - planes that are already flying cannot take off
 - planes that are already flying cannot be in an airports
-- planes that are landed cannot land again
+- planes that are landed cannot land again (done)
 - planes that are landed must be in an airport

 ## Things to change / update
-- Make specific planes take off (rather than just the last in the array)
-- Sort out code so it follows the SRP
 - Create README.md (use this file as a reference)
-- Update spec file to incorporate 'context' to group tests into blocks.
-Also make good use of before too (understand better how to use 'let' and 'subject')
-- Work out how to write test better: plane can't land when aiport is at capacity (would rather it didn't use .land in test setup)
+- Work out how to write test better: plane can't land when airport is at capacity (would rather it didn't use .land in test setup)